Sheet Metal Fabrication Training: Beginner’s 101 Course

 Product assembly

-All operators must be thoroughly familiar with the drawings and understand the critical quality points, as well as the Standard Operating Procedures (SOP) and Standard Inspection Procedures (SIP).
+3. Operator training: Ensure all personnel are thoroughly familiar with engineering drawings, critical quality parameters, Standard Operating Procedures (SOP), and Standard Inspection Procedures (SIP).

 Product packaging